 - AT&T TV ($60/mo. in year one, $93/mo. in year two)

 Our Hulu + Live TV review places the streaming service in the middle of the pack where it really matters: the channels included in its plan.
 It has nine of the top 10 consumers want most — something only AT&T TV could match — but there are plenty missing after that.

 Included in Hulu’s lineup are about 20 channels devoted entirely to sports.
 You might miss a handful of games here and there, but for the most part, it’s a great option for sports fans.

-Where Hulu + Live TV falls short is its user experience and, to a lesser extent, the extra perks it provides.
+Where Hulu + Live TV falls a little short is its user experience and, to a lesser extent, the extra perks it provides.
 If things like a positive channel-surfing design, plenty of DVR storage and simultaneous streams are important to you, we’d go with YouTube TV.